10 fun facts about France – overview, geography, tourism, etc.

 The city of Paris

-The capital and the largest city of France is Paris.
-With a population of 2.1 million (2023), Paris is one of the largest cities in Europe.
-The Paris metropolitan area is huge and has an estimated population of over 13 million.
-The world famous Eiffel Tower and monuments like Arc de Triomphe and Panthéon are located in Paris.
+The capital and largest city of France is Paris.
+With a population of about 2.1 million (2025 estimate), it is one of the largest cities in Europe.
+The Paris metropolitan area is extensive, with an estimated population of over 13 million.

-French is the official and most spoken language in France.
-It is the main language of nearly 90 percent of the population.
-Minority languages in France include Arabic, Spanish, Italian, German, Portuguese, etc.
+French is the official and most widely spoken language in France, serving as the primary language for over 90% of the population.
+Minority languages in France include Arabic, Spanish, Italian, German, Portuguese, and others.

-Longest River, largest lake, tallest waterfall in France
+10. Longest river, largest lake, tallest waterfall in France

-• Tallest waterfall in France – Gavarnie Falls (422 meters)
+• Tallest waterfall in France – Gavarnie Falls (422 m)

 CurrencyEuro